allanpichardo/polypad/README.md

 # Features
 - Play 8 independent sequences
+- MIDI out to up to 8 devices
+- 8 scales to choose from
 - Independently dial combinations of Euclidean rhythms

 # Uploading to a Launchpad Pro